Assessment under GST

 Procedure for Provisional Assessment

 Step 1: The taxable person has to give, the concerned GST officer, a request for provisional assessment in writing.

-Step 2: The GST officer on reviewing the application, will pass an order, within a period not later than ninety days from the date of receipt of the request, allowing payment of tax on provisional basis or at a GST rate or on such value as specified by him.
+Step 2: The GST officer on reviewing the application will pass an order within a period not later than ninety days from the date of receipt of the request, allowing payment of tax on a provisional basis or at a GST rate or on such value as specified by him.

-Step 3: The taxable person, who is making payment on provisional basis, has to issue a bond with a security promising to pay the difference between provisionally assessed tax and final assessed tax.
+Step 3: The taxable person, who is making payment on a provisional basis, has to issue a bond with security promising to pay the difference between a provisionally assessed tax and final assessed tax.

-Step 4: The GST officer will pass final assessment, with a period not exceeding six months from the date of communication of order of provisional payment.
+Step 4: The GST officer will pass a final assessment, with a period not exceeding six months from the date of communication of the order of provisional payment.

 Interest Payable for Provisional Assessment

-n case, after final assessment, the tax is held payable i.e. taxable person is held liable to pay more tax than tax paid at the time of provisional assessment, in such case, the taxable person will be liable to pay interest on such tax payment.
+In case, after the final assessment, if the taxable person liable to pay more tax than the tax paid at the time of provisional assessment, then the taxable person should pay the interest on such tax payment.
 Interest would be calculated from the actual due date of tax (please note original due date should be considered and not provisional tax payment date) till the date of actual payment of tax.
-The interest calculation position will remain same, even if the payment of tax is done before or after final assessment.
+The interest calculation position will remain the same, even if the payment of tax is made before or after the final assessment.